 In the meantime, you are best placed to guide your client to safety.
 Who can you trust?
 What questions should you and your client be asking?
 The more you understand the better.
 Take the time to learn what you need to know.
 Your clients are counting on you.

-Jane Campbell is speaking on the topic of "Financial management – What personal injury lawyers need to know" at the upcoming ALA National Conference in Melbourne 18-20 October 2018.
+Jane Campbell spoke on the topic of "Financial management – What personal injury lawyers need to know" at the Australian Lawyers Alliance National Conference in Melbourne on 20 October 2018.

 Counsel assisting the Royal Commission, Michael Hodge QC, in the opening statement to the inquiry's fifth round of public hearings.